What does really matter in image goal navigation?: Can we learn goal-perception with actions?

 If encoders are ViTs, each feature patch corresponds to a pair of patches having the same coordinates in both images.
-Correspondence can be more easily computed if different self-attention heads are learned with query and key projections focusing on one of the two channel groups of the two respective images\footnote{As an illustrative example, consider an input image $X$ corresponding to channel stacking of two images $X_A$ and $X_B$.
-Then, if for a given attention head the Query projection only uses the channels of image $X_A$ and the Key projection only use the channels of image $X_B$, then this self-attention on $X$ mimics cross-attention between $X_A$ and $X_B$.}.
+Correspondence can be more easily computed if different self-attention heads are learned with query and key projections focusing on one of the two channel groups of the two respective images.\footnote{As an illustrative example, consider an input image $X$ corresponding to channel stacking of two images $X_A$ and $X_B$.
+Then, if for a given attention head the Query projection only uses the channels of image $X_A$ and the Key projection only use the channels of image $X_B$, then this self-attention on $X$ mimics cross-attention between $X_A$ and $X_B$.}

-\item[SpaceToDepth] reshapes image patches into channel values and was introduced in ~\cite{ridnik2021tresnet}. \textit{FGPrompt} \cite{sun2024fgprompt} uses \textit{SpaceToDepth} in combination with Channel stacking observation and goal, achieving strong navigation results.
-We will investigate whether a ResNet in this configuration can compute correspondences across a large spatial dimension through a single convolutional layer, somewhat reminiscent of cross-attention, only with very few parameters --- see Figure \ref{fig:arch}(c).
+\item[SpaceToDepth] reshapes image patches into channel values \cite{ridnik2021tresnet}. \textit{FGPrompt} \cite{sun2024fgprompt} uses \textit{SpaceToDepth} in combination with \textit{ChannelCat} of observation and goal, achieving strong navigation results.
+We investigate whether a ResNet in this configuration can compute correspondences across a large spatial dimension through a single convolutional layer, somewhat reminiscent of cross-attention, only with very few parameters --- see \cref{fig:arch}(c).

-\item[Cross-attention] is a natural way to compute correspondences between local parts of images \cite{CrocoNav2024}, as each patch in one image can be naturally linked to one or more patches in the other image through the cross-attention distribution, see Figure \ref{fig:arch}(d). \end{description}
+\item[Cross-attention] is a natural way to compute correspondences between local parts of images \cite{CrocoNav2024}, as each patch in one image can be naturally linked to one or more patches in the other image through the cross-attention distribution, see \cref{fig:arch}(d). \end{description}